eveseat/seat/readme.md

 If you find any security vulnerabilities within SeAT, please send an email to theninjabag@gmail.com to address instead of creating a public Github issue.

 ## donate
-If you like SeAT, please consider donating ISK in game to [qu1ckkkk](https://gate.eveonline.com/Profile/qu1ckkkk).
+If you like SeAT, please consider donating ISK in game to [qu1ckkkk](https://gate.eveonline.com/Profile/qu1ckkkk) or via [paypal](https://www.paypal.me/leonjza).